-Hi, everyone.
-I’m Alejandra from Alejandra.TV.
-And in this video, I’m going to show you how to organize or how I organize my files in my filing cabinet.
+In this video, I’m going to show you how to organize documents in the filing cabinet.

-But first, if you’re looking to get organized you can check out my free video series on my website, Alejandra.TV.
-The link is below.
+But first, if you’re looking to get organized you can check out my free “organizing quick-start” video series to help you start getting organized.

-So one of the biggest problems I see with organizing your files in filing cabinet is the filing cabinet is so jam-packed with so many papers, and papers are just hanging out and stuff and you can’t find anything because you haven’t purged your filing cabinet in so long.
-And your labels are misleading in your filing cabinet.
-So, I’m going to show you how I’ve avoided that problem and how my filing cabinet is super organized, things are easy to find and I just have exactly what I need and nothing more.
+So one of the biggest problems I see with organizing your files in the filing cabinet is the filing cabinet is so jam-packed with so many papers, papers are just hanging out, you can’t find anything because you haven’t purged your filing cabinet in such a long time, and your labels are no longer accurate.
+So, I’m going to show you how I’ve avoided that problem and how my filing cabinet is super organized, things are easy to find, and I have exactly what I need and nothing more.

-Then I have like two pictures of Mojo and Ed and I, to kind of like personalize my office a bit and just make it me since I spend so much time here.
+Then I have two pictures of Mojo, Ed, and me, to personalize my office a bit and just make it me since I spend so much time here.

 So the binder is down here.
 So I love these binders.
 These are the better binders from Staples.
 They come in all colors and all different types and sizes and stuff.
 I’m actually going to do a better binder video coming up soon.